 The DBT shall be compensated for furnishing and installing items related to temporary sediment and erosion control requirements.
 The Department will compensate the DBT through an encumbered amount included in the Proposal as a non-bid reference number.
 The Proposal specifies the unit prices for the temporary sediment and erosion control items.
 Payments for temporary sediment and erosion control items that exceed the encumbered amount will be made through an Extra Work Change Order using the specified unit prices.
 The specified unit prices are fixed for the Contract Documents and may not be negotiated or adjusted for inflation or claimed changed condition.

-For Projects which are logically known to require an NOI (likely exceeding 1 Acre of disturbed area), consider including pay items for the Lump Sum Storm Water Pollution Prevention Plan, Lump Sum Storm Water Pollution Prevention Inspections, and Lump Sum Storm Water Pollution Prevention Inspection Software include individual pay items.

-If these pay items are not included within the Contract, include the following Optional blue language.
-While intended for Projects with which it is difficult to discern EDA, the Optional language is maybe appropriate for any design-build project.

-All costs associated with the work to development, design, revisions, modifications, amendments and submittals of the Storm Water Pollution Prevention Plan is considered incidental to the Project.
-All costs associated with the work to perform Storm Water Pollution Prevention Inspections and all work associated with NPDES required inspections, monthly inspections, and reporting is considered incidental to the Project.
-All costs associated with providing and maintaining the required CPESC and CESSWI personnel, conducting the NPDES required inspections utilizing the SWPPPTrack inspection software application and support engineering services are incidental to the Project.
-All costs associated with the Storm Water Pollution Prevention Inspection Software includes all costs for the SWPPPTrack inspection software and services and is incidental to the Project.

 All temporary erosion control items shall be removed before the project is accepted.
 Removed materials shall become the property of the DBT and shall be disposed of in accordance with the appropriate C&MS specifications.

 Regulated Materials